 - modify grading in light of changed course requirements (sequence of course topics, assignment deadlines, number of assignments, etc.).

-- Become familiar with technology available at LSC.
+- Become familiar with the technology available at LSC.

-Instructors should take time early to learn the D2L software; become certified before its use is urgent.
+Instructors should take time early to learn the D2L software and become certified before its use is urgent.